Ghykk3130/Obsidian/Homework/Physics 511 Homework 5.md

 # 1).
+Let $e$ be the amount of charge carried by the spin-1/2 particle.
 Know that the Hamiltonian is given by:
 $$\begin{align}
 H_{H} & = - g \frac{e}{2m}\vec{S}_{H}\cdot \vec{B} \\
  & = - \frac{e}{m} S_{Hz}^{}B